 After locating him and fighting against him, Hercules forced Proteus to reveal to him the location of the garden.
 He set out to find the garden and reached the highest point of a mountain range located in the northwestern part of Africa.
 There, he met Atlas, a Titan that was sentenced by the gods to hold the skies on his shoulders after Titanomachy.

 Hercules asked him whether he could help him locate the garden.
 Atlas knew exactly its location and in addition, he was the father of Hesperides, the three divine guardians of the garden.
 Hercules, acknowledging the fact that he couldn't pass through the guardians and the fierce dragon Ladon protecting them, proposed to hold the skies in the place of Atlas while he would retrieve the apples for him.
 When Atlas returned with some apples in his hands, he told Hercules that he could bring the apples to King Eurystheus himself and then return to take the heavens on his back.

 Hercules, realizing that Atlas wanted to trick him and abandon him there holding up his punishment, falsely agreed to the plan but asked Atlas to switch for a bit to make his cloak padding for his shoulders.
 Then he grabbed the chance of taking the apples and left Atlas holding up the dome of Heaven.

 Cape Tainaron, the southernmost point of mainland Europe - credits: feelgreece.com

-Hercules during his famous Twelve Labours, traveled throughout the world seeking absolution, performing incredible tasks and operating as the ideal example of Greekness to foreign lands.
-Even though his Labours belong to the sphere of mythology, the places he visited are very much real, therefore in case you want to put your feet at the steps of Hercules plan your own visit to some of the places mentioned before or check out one of our Greece tours.
+Hercules during his famous Twelve Labours, traveled throughout the world seeking absolution, performing incredible tasks, and operating as the ideal example of Greekness to foreign lands.
+Even though his Labours belong to the sphere of mythology, the places he visited are very much real, therefore in case you want to put your feet at the steps of Hercules, plan your tailor-made Greek trip to some of the places mentioned before or check out one of our tours of the Peloponnese.